vkbo/novelWriter/docs/source/int_glossary.rst

    Headings
       Each level of headings in :term:`Novel Documents` have a specific meaning in terms of the structure of the story.
 That is, they determine what novelWriter considers a partition, a chapter, a scene or a text section.
-For :term:`Project Notes`, the header levels don't matter.
+For :term:`Project Notes`, the heading levels don't matter.
 For more details on headings in novel documents, see :ref:`a_struct_heads`.

    Keyword